daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is a bash script that deletes the file "betty" from /tmp/my_first_directory.

 9-firstdirdeletion is a bash script that deletes the directory /my_first_directory from /tmp/.

+10-back is a bash script that changes the working directory to the previous one.